-Jupiter Jupiter Power Site Specific Emergency Action Plan Crossett Power Management LLC Number: JP-2021-CR
+Jupiter Power Number: JP-2022-HM

-Issued: April 15, 2022
+Site Specific Emergency Action Plan Issued: September 12, 2022

-Revision 4
+Jupiter House Mountain LLC Revision 1

-Power Page: Page 17 of 34
+] Page: Page 17 of 33

-- Do not set out on foot unless you can see a building close by where you know you can take shelter. - Be careful; distances are distorted by blowing snow.
-A building may seem close, but be too far to walk to in deep snow. - Run the engine and heater about 10 minutes each hour to keep warm.
-Ensure fuel tanks are at the halfway mark or above if inclement weather is forecasted. - When the engine is running, open an upwind window slightly for ventilation to prevent possible carbon monoxide poisoning. - Periodically clear snow from the exhaust pipe. - Exercise can help maintain body heat, but avoid overexertion.
+- Periodically clear snow from the exhaust pipe. - Exercise can help maintain body heat, but avoid overexertion.
 In extreme cold, use road maps, seat covers, and floor mats for insulation.
 Huddle with passengers and use your coat for a blanket. - Take turns sleeping.
 One person should be awake at all times to look for rescue crews. - Drink fluids to avoid dehydration.
-All vehicles shall have an emergency kit bottles, fire extinguisher 5 pounds, first aid kit, bloodbome pathogen, snake bit kit, headlamp or flashlight. - Vehicles must have a safety kit and an AED. - Be careful not to waste battery power.
+All vehicles shall have an emergency kit bottles, a 5 lb fire extinguisher, first aid kit, bloodborne pathogen kit, snake bit kit, and a headlamp or flashlight. - Vehicles must have a safety kit and an AED. - Be careful not to waste battery power.
 Balance electrical energy needs-the use of lights, heat, and radio-with supply. - Turn on the inside light at night so work crews or rescuers can see you. - If stranded in a remote area, stomp large block letters in an open area spelling out HELP or SOS and line with rocks or tree limbs to attract the attention of rescue personnel who may be surveying the area by airplane. - Leave the car and proceed on foot-if necessary-once the blizzard passes.